rokob/rokob.github.com/_posts/2014-05-03-something-new.md

 I was hired at Facebook into the Finance org as a Quantitative Business Analyst, which is funny on many levels.
 Within a few months of my joining, Facebook hired Ken Rudin from Zynga to become the head of a new org known as Analytics.
-Well not exactly, but that is what eventually happened, I forget exact the organziation structure at the beginning, I went from Finance to Growth and then to Analytics, and my titled changed rather quickly to Data Scientist, which I will get back to.
+Well not exactly, but that is what eventually happened, I forget exactly the organization structure at the beginning, I went from Finance to Growth and then to Analytics, and my title changed rather quickly to Data Scientist, which I will get back to.
 Nevertheless, my team had a meeting with my manager's manager's new manager, Ken, within his first week there.
 The result of this meeting was that I realized a few things: I was going